frontenddogma/web-development-glossary/manuscript/a.md

 : A way to reduce complexity and allow efficient design and implementation in complex software systems.
 Abstractions hide the technical complexity of systems behind simpler APIs.&nbsp;[‡](#m-abstraction)

 Accelerated Mobile Pages
 : A web component framework and a website publishing technology developed by Google which has the mission to “provide a user-first format for web content.”
 The AMP framework consists of three components: AMP HTML, which is standard HTML markup with web components, AMP JavaScript, which manages resource loading, and AMP caches, which serve and validate AMP pages.
-Most AMP pages are delivered by Google’s AMP cache.&nbsp;[†](#w-amp) ℹ︎&nbsp;[amp.dev](https://amp.dev/)
+Most AMP pages are delivered by Google’s AMP cache.
+AMP was released in 2015.&nbsp;[†](#w-amp) ℹ︎&nbsp;[amp.dev](https://amp.dev/)

 `Accept-CH`
 : An HTTP header that is used to specify which Client Hints headers a client should include in subsequent requests.&nbsp;[‡](#m-accept-ch)